Professor Mark Wenman

 Postgraduate supervision

-Mark is an experienced PhD supervisor, and has seen numerous students through to completion.
+Mark is an experienced PhD supervisor, having supervised 12 students to successful completion.

 Mark is keen to take on new students, with projects that correspond broadly with his research interests.